When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Color-coded sizing for easy recognition.
+• Easy Identification: Color-coded sizing bands.

-• Made of 67% biodegradable materials.
+• Eco-Effort: Uses a high percentage of biodegradable materials.

 Cons